curl/everything-curl/usingcurl-downloads.md

 "Download" means getting data from a server on a network, and the server is then clearly considered to be above you.
-This is loading data down from the server to your machine where you're running curl.
+This is loading data down from the server to your machine where you are running curl.

 Downloading is probably the most common use case for curl—getting the specific data onto your machine, pointed to by a URL.